 Fig. 2 Successive (lossy) coding results in terms of compression ratio for individual coding tools for pretrained original and low rank decomposition pipelines.

-A complete implementation of the standard is provided as reference software in ISO/IEC 15938-18 (to be finalized in 2022).
+A complete implementation of the standard is provided as reference software in ISO/IEC 15938-18 (to be finalized in fall 2022).

 Outlook: Coding of incremental neural network updates

-A second edition of the NNC standard, which focuses on incremental updates of neural networks is in preparation.
+A second edition of the NNC standard, which focuses on incremental updates of neural networks is under preparation.
 Incremental coding deals with a base neural network (i.e. an instance of a trained neural network for the particular use case) and an updated neural network, which represents an incremental update with respect to the base neural network.
 The updated neural network is typically the result of one of the following operations (this list is considered non-exhaustive):

 The base neural network is retrained with other data or parameters.